 - To develop and maintain reliable financial and managerial data and to accurately present that data in timely reports.

-Fredonia's Internal Control Officer (ICO) is the Interim Vice President for Finance and Administration, Kevin R. Seitz.
+Fredonia's Internal Control Officer (ICO) is the Vice President for Finance and Administration, Michael Metzger.
 The ICO is appointed by the campus President.

 - All requests for Fredonia records under FOIL should be made in writing and delivered in person, through campus mail, or via U.S. Postal Service to:

 Mrs. Amy Beers

 State University of New York at Fredonia

 - Records may also be submitted via e-mail to: Amy.Beers@fredonia.edu